 In this section, we propose a new representation, which circumvents the shortcomings of the CFT and the auditory model output and combines their strengths.
 To address the invertibility issue, we replace the auditory spectrogram by a fully invertible complex time-frequency representation with log-scale frequency.
 The Constant-Q Transform (CQT) is a multi-resolution time-frequency representation, where the resolution is progressively more coarse-grained as frequency increases.
-The log-scale frequency spacing of the CQT is similar to the frequency spacing of the auditory spectrogram in Chi et al. auditory model (see Section V).
-Unlike the auditory spectrogram, however, the CQT captures the phase.
+This is similar to how human audition and auditory spectrogram models work.
+Unlike the typical auditory spectrogram, the CQT also captures the phase.
 In our implementation, we use the CQT as proposed by Schörkhuber et al. [30], which is fully invertible back to the time domain.

 To compute the new 4D representation, the cortical filter bank of the auditory model is applied to the complex CQT of the audio signal.
-This new representation is termed the Multiresolution Common Fate Transform (MCFT), and denoted by $\tilde{Z}(S,R,\omega,\tau)$.
+This new representation is termed the Multiresolution Common Fate Transform (MCFT), and denoted by $\tilde{Z}(S, R, \omega, \tau)$ .
 The MCFT addresses the resolution issues of the CFT in the time-frequency domain as well as the scale-rate domain.
 The linear-scale frequency of the STFT offers a fixed resolution for the whole range of musical notes.
 Given that the fundamental frequency of musical notes are distributed on a logarithmic scale, the STFT would not be able to resolve low-frequency notes as effectively as high-frequency notes.